 Mobility

 As your pet’s metabolism slows down, they will naturally become less active.
-And though we need to be mindful of their limitations, finding an exercise routine that works for your pet will help support muscle and joint health.
-Two or three daily sessions of play or exercise of about 20 minutes will keep them in top shape, both physically and mentally.
+While it’s important to be mindful of their limitations, finding an exercise routine that works for your pet can help support muscle, joint health and overall wellbeing.

 Your home

 Are there any other ways you can make your furry pal’s life easier?
-It may be as simple as finding a more comfortable bed (memory foam and orthopaedic ones are great options for older pets), throwing a few rugs over hard floors or adding steps (or a ramp) to places like your much-loved couch.
+It may be as simple as finding a more comfortable bed (memory foam and orthopaedic options are particularly popular for older pets), placing rugs on hard or slippery floors, or adding steps or a ramp to help them access favourite spots such as the sofa.